peteroupc/peteroupc.github.io/bernoulli.md

 > **Note:** Not all power series that admit a Bernoulli factory are covered by the algorithms in this section.
 They include:
 >
 > - Algorithms that handle power series with non-negative coefficients that are irrational numbers or sum to an irrational number.
 (The series are technically covered by Mendo's algorithm but they become inexact in practice.)
 > - Series with coefficients that alternate in sign, but do not satisfy the general martingale algorithm.
-This includes all such series that equal 0 at 0 and 1 at 1, or equal 0 at 1 and 1 at 0.
+This includes nearly all such series that equal 0 at 0 and 1 at 1, or equal 0 at 1 and 1 at 0.
 (An example is $\sin(\lambda\pi/2)$.)
 > - Series with negative and positive coefficients that do not alternate in sign (ignoring zeros).

 <a id=General_Factory_Functions></a>